How Millennial Financial Planning Differs from Other Generations

 According to the Pew Research Center, millennials are better educated than previous generations and they tend to get married or set up a household at a later age.
 A study by the Urban Institute found that waiting longer to get married also affected millennial homeownership rates compared to previous generations.

 Gen Y also has spending habits that differ from older generations.
 This affects their personal finances and how they choose to shop.
-According to a UPS study, millennials are more likely to utilize services like AirBnb and Uber.
-They are also highly tech-reliant and more likely to purchase wearable technology like smartwatches.
+They tend to be highly tech-reliant and more likely to purchase wearable technology like smartwatches.
 They've grown up in a new era of digital technology and feel more comfortable paying for items with their smartphones.

 The Pew Research Center study found that Gen Y has accumulated less wealth than previous generations had acquired at the same average age.
 Part of the reason for this was student loan debt.
 Because millennials are carrying a higher balance in student loans than previous generations, they may find it more of a challenge to get ahead financially and move into homeownership.
 Learning how to manage student debt has been part of the evolution of millennial financial planning, an added line item to their household budget that previous generations have not had to deal with on such a large scale.